Aquaman: Modern Age

 David began by giving Aquaman an entirely new look, forsaking his former clean-cut appearance.
 Following his discoveries reading the Atlantis Chronicles during Time and Tide, Aquaman withdraws from the world for a time.
 Garth finds him weeks later, with his hair and beard grown long, brooding in his cave.
 Aquaman loses his left hand when the madman Charybdis, attempting to force Arthur to show him how he can harness Arthur's ability to communicate with sea life, sticks Arthur's hand into a piranha-infested pool.
-This loss causes Aquaman to become somewhat unhinged and he begins having prophetic dreams, and then, feeling in need of a "symbol", attaches a harpoon spearhead to his left arm in place of his missing hand.
+This loss causes Aquaman to become somewhat disquieted and he begins having prophetic dreams, and then, feeling in need of a "symbol", attaches a harpoon spearhead to his left arm in place of his missing hand.
 His classic orange shirt is shredded in a battle with Lobo, but rather than replace it, he instead goes shirtless for a while before donning a gladiatorial manica.
 After the destruction of the harpoon, Aquaman has it replaced by a cybernetic prosthetic harpoon from S.T.A.R.
 Labs with a retractable reel that he can fully control.

 A major storyline, culminating in #25, concerns the Five Lost Cities of Atlantis.
 Facing an unearthly invading species linked to the origin of the Atlanteans, Aquaman has to search out and unite the lost cities.
 This storyline established Arthur as a Warrior King and a major political power, ruling largely undisputed over all the Atlantean cities.
 The remainder of Peter David's run focused on Orin coming to terms with his genetic heritage and his role as king.
 During this time he discovers the remnants of a sentient alien ship beneath Poseidonis and is able to take control of it, returning Poseidonis to the surface and bringing Atlantis into greater contact with the outside world.
 The cultural changes this brings about, including increased tourism, as well as his conflicting duties as superhero and king, bring him into increasing tension with the political powers in his city.

 After a brief stint by Dan Abnett and Andy Lanning, David was replaced as writer by Erik Larsen with issue #50 (Dec.
 1998) and again by Dan Jurgens in issue #63 (January 2000).
 The series ended with issue #75 (January 2001).
 During this time Aquaman's wife Mera returns, once again sane, from the otherworldly dimension where she had been trapped and Aquaman narrowly averts a coup d'état orchestrated by his son Koryak and his advisor Vulko.
 Arthur's second harpoon is also destroyed, this time in a battle with Noble, King of the Lurkers.
 Aquaman replaces it with a golden prosthetic hand developed by Atlantean scientists which can change shape at his command, thus retaining the powers of the former harpoon while also being more all-purpose.
 After a brief war with an island nation, Aquaman expands Atlantis' surface influence by annexing the country to Atlantis.